-Wondering what to do in Denver this summer?
+Want to squeeze the most out of the final days of summer in Denver?
 We’ve got a list full of the must see activities you don’t want to miss.
 There’s a reason we live in one of the most beautiful places, so get out and enjoy!
-Keep reading for 9 summer activities in Denver that you’ll want to get on the schedule ASAP.
+Keep reading for 8 summer activities in Denver that you’ll want to check off your list.

 1. Film on the Rocks

 Film on the Rocks is an 8-part movie series held at Red Rocks Amphitheater every summer.
 Watching a movie in the presence of 9,000 people makes the jokes even funnier and the thrilling movie climax even more momentous.
 FOTR is a great way to rewatch the classics or catch a movie you may have missed the first time around.
 Prior to the movie, enjoy comedians and live music, At only $16/ticket, this event is a steal.
 Check out their website here.

 What is a progressive dinner you might ask?
 It is a 5-course meal where you walk or bike from restaurant to restaurant between each course.
 Start at a bar for a drink, head someone new for appetizers, split a main dish at a restaurant, try the local ice cream spot…you get the idea.
 Biking allows you to cover more terrain and work off some of your last course before indulging again.
 Extra points for a tandem bike!